flamanta/notes/README.md

 This is where I put some of my notes, so that I can save a little bit of time when working on ![equation](https://latex.codecogs.com/gif.latex?%5CLaTeX).

+To be migrated into a documentation site, coming soon!

 ## Control Engineering

 - [Kalman Filter](https://nbviewer.jupyter.org/github/flamanta/notes/blob/master/Kalman%20Filter/Kalman%20Filter.ipynb)